Nathan-Hebert/ST-Fundy-Scallop-Models/README.md

 # ST-Fundy-Scallop-Models
-Code used in Hebert et al., submitted to the ICES Journal of Marine Science.
+Code used in Hebert et al. 2025, "Interannual variability in the length–weight relationship can disrupt the abundance–biomass correlation of sea scallop (<i>Placopecten magellanicus</i>)".
+ICES Journal of Marine Science.

 Recommended order to run the `.R` files:
 - `Survey Data Preprocessing.R`